-Commissioner Christopher LOGAN (Garrawa Ghuthaarn / Takalaka Clans) was born in Normanton and educated at Normanton State School to Year 10, after which he moved to Doomadgee.
-Doomadgee Commissioner Christopher Logan is married to Eleanor Logan, herself a Local Commissioner, and together they have had three children of their own, raised another two from a young age, provided foster care for many more and have 15 grandchildren and two great grandchildren.
+Commissioner Christopher LOGAN (Garrawa Ghuthaarn / Takalaka Clans) was born in Normanton and educated at Normanton State School to Year 10. after which he moved to Doomadgee.
+Doomadgee Commissioner Christopher Logan is married to Eleanor Logan, herself a Local Commissioner, and together they have had three children of their own, raised another two from a young age, provided foster care for many more and have 16 grandchildren and two great-grandchildren.
 Commissioner Christopher Logan's working life has included employment as a stockman, carpenter, Community Police Officer, a storeman at the Doomadgee Aboriginal Shire Council and work at the Doomadgee retail store.
-He was a Councillor from 1992 to 1994 with the Doomadgee Aboriginal Shire Council and Doomadgee Aboriginal Shire Council Deputy Mayor from 2008 to 2012.
+He was a Councillor from 1992 to 1994 with the Doomadgee Aboriginal

+Shire Council and Doomadgee Aboriginal Shire Council Deputy Mayor from 2008 to 2012.
 He has also driven trucks and has run the night patrol for the Doomadgee community.
 For many years Doomadgee Commissioner Christopher Logan was involved with the State Emergency Service and was second in charge.
 His strong belief in education and the importance of children attending school every day led in 2013 to his commencement in the initial role of School Attendance Supervisor at the Doomadgee State School, working directly alongside the Doomadgee State School Principal.
 He then went on to hold the position of Indigenous Education Leader at the Doomadgee State School until 2019.
 Commissioner Christopher Logan played rugby league for the Doomadgee Dragons from 1989 to 2007, captaining the side from 1989 to 1994, and was the club chairperson from 2008 to 2014.
 He loves to spend his weekends taking his grandchildren out bush, camping, hunting and fishing.

 Commissioner Elaine CAIRNS (Waanyi Lardil Clan) moved to Doomadgee from Mornington Island in 1969.
-She completed her junior education at Doomadgee State School before moving to Malanda to complete years 9 and 10.
-A mother of six, grandmother of 19 and great grandmother of eight, Commissioner Elaine Cairns has firm ties to several clans within the community and derives great joy from her extended family.
+She completed her junior education at Doomadgee State School before moving to Malanda to complete Years 9 and 10.
+A mother of six, grandmother of 19 and greatgrandmother of eight, Commissioner Elaine Cairns has firm ties to several clans within the community and derives great joy from her extended family.
 A strong Indigenous woman, Doomadgee Commissioner Elaine Cairns worked as a cleaner and receptionist at the Doomadgee Aboriginal Shire Council, served as Deputy Mayor from 2004 to 2007, acted as Mayor for six months in 2007 and was a Councillor from 2012 to 2016.
 Previously Doomadgee Commissioner Elaine Cairns spent one and a-half years as a chef at the Doomadgee Hospital, and nine and a-half years as a Centrelink agent before becoming a Councillor.
 She has also been involved with the Strong Women's Group (formerly known as the Indigenous Women's Forum) since 2004.
-In her capacity with the group she has travelled across Australia taking a stand against domestic violence towards Aboriginal women.
+In her capacity with the group, she has travelled across Australia taking a stand against domestic violence towards Aboriginal women.

+At the Local Government elections conducted on 16 March 2024 Commissioner Cairns was elected again as a Councillor for the Doomadgee Aboriginal Shire Council.
 Her view that strong Indigenous women can make a difference to the communities in which they live drives her ambition to contribute to building a better future for Doomadgee's children.
 Commissioner Elaine Cairns loves reading, gardening and spending time out bush, fishing and camping.
-As a hobby she also enjoys composing and writing poems and songs.
+As a hobby she also enjoys composing and writing poems and songs and painting.